rombrew/phobia/doc/MachineProbe.md

 ## Preparation

-You may need to adjust some parameters in accordance with the capabilities of the machine to not burn it.
+You may need to adjust some parameters in accordance with the capabilities of the machine to not burn it out.
 Default is acceptable for most large RC motors but be aware.
 These parameters are used to probe the machine.

 	(pmc) reg pm.probe